apoorvpatne10/Natural-language-processing/README.md

 Now my aim is to classify the set of reviews into positive and negative ones.

 I'll try using all types of classifier that I know and try to determine which classifier will give the best results.
 Following are the performance metrics based on which I'll judge the model.
+In this case, SVMs are giving out the best predicitions.

 Here, TP = # True Positives, TN = # True Negatives, FP = # False Positives, FN = # False Negatives